 Budget categories and fiscal policies

-- Provider fees
+- Provider costs

-- Unreimbursed transportation costs
+- Reimbursable transportation costs

-The OSU Outdoor School program will reimburse pay that is:
+The OSU Outdoor School Program will reimburse pay that is:

 - not covered by other sources, or